duffn/dumb-password-rules/README.rst

 At least 1 upper case and 4 lower case characters.
 No more than 3 special characters.

-It's not like we're in the EU and we're subject to GDPR or something, oh wait we are.
+It's not like hashing passwords is a thing or something.

 |Dutch Tax Authorities|